mygingerdiary/library-php-project/README.md

 # php-project
 my first project made in php;
-project of library system made for studies using html+css+php+mysq
+project of library system made for studies using html+css+php+mysql